Summer Financial Aid Request

 - To be considered for federal financial aid, such as a Federal Direct Stafford Loan, you must be enrolled at least half-time.
 (Minimum of 6 credits over the two summer sessions).

 - You must be making Satisfactory Academic Progress (SAP).
 We recommend you review the Undergraduate Policies page for additional detailed information.

 To apply for summer financial aid, you must complete the following:

-Submit ALL required documentation by the May 1, 2016.
-Check WebAdvisor to determine if you have additional requirements.
+Submit ALL required documentation by May 1, 2022.
+Check Self-Service via WebAdvisor to determine if you have additional requirements.

 Note: Summer classes begin as early as May 16th.
 You must complete all of these steps before a financial aid award can be prepared.
 Once you receive an award you may be required to complete additional steps to secure the aid before it can be disbursed to your student account.

 Once you have been awarded, we will send an email notification to your Lewis & Clark email address advising you to log into Self-Sevice to review your award letter.
 Most students will see an award offer which includes 3 semesters: Summer, Fall, and Spring.
 If this is the case, you will also notice that any Federal aid offered to you has been split evenly over the 3 semesters.
 Because the Federal aid offered is being stretched over 3 semesters (as opposed to the standard fall/spring), we strongly advise you to do a little budgeting to determine the gap between your anticipated charges for each semester, and the financial aid offered each semester.